 In Finder, right-click the .app file and copy its location for later use.
 This location does not change from build to build so this step needs to be performed only once.

 The IPA package needed for XCTest in BitBar Testing is a zip package and its creation can be automated and made part of a CI integration.
 Open a terminal and create the IPA.

 $ cp -r /Users/username/Desktop/Build/Products/Debug-iphoneos/LocalizationDemo.app . # app path can be pasted

 $ cd ..

 -rw-r--r-- 1 username staff 0 Dec 16 12:42 LocalizationDemo.ipa

-Symbolication is the process of translating iOS application crash logs to a human readable file using the dSYM file. dSYM or “debug symbols file” is a file generated during build of the application when the Strip Debug Symbols setting in Xcode is set to true.
+Symbolication is the process of translating iOS application crash logs to a human-readable file using the dSYM file. dSYM or “debug symbols file” is a file generated when building the application when the Strip Debug Symbols setting in Xcode is set to true.
 Without the dSYM file, any crash logs generated by a failing application will be unreadable by end users.
 If the dSYM file is part of the uploaded application package, then BitBar automatically processes the crash logs for the following frameworks: iOS XCUITEST, iOS Appium Client Side, iOS Appium Server Side.

-The crash report is collected from the iOS device, it is symbolicated and sent to BitBar cloud - where it is made available via UI or API as file named symbolicated.crash.
+The crash report is collected from the iOS device, it is symbolicated and sent to BitBar Cloud - where it is made available via UI or API as a file named symbolicated.crash.

-If building for iPhone 5 or iPhone 5C (having Armv7 32 bit processor) devices then an additional step is needed before creating the build.
-Starting from Xcode7 onwards armv7s is no more part of the default
+If building for iPhone 5 or iPhone 5C (having the Armv7 32-bit processor) devices, then an additional step is needed before creating the build.
+Starting from Xcode7 onwards, armv7s is no more part of the default

 $(ARCHS_STANDARD) and so should be added as target build architecture.